 The Dulwich Music Festival runs several events throughout the year for piano, fortepiano and harpsichord at various London venues.
-The festival was established in 2012 by South London-based harpsichordist and music teacher Lorraine Liyanage to address the need for local music events in the vibrant community of South London.
-Starting as a small annual event at Dulwich College, the festival has expanded each year to includes more instruments and venues.
-The not-for-profit festival is run entirely by volunteers.
-If you would like to get involved, do please get in touch.
-Join our Mailing List for event updates.
+The festival was established in 2012 by South London-based musician Lorraine Liyanage to address the need for local music events in the vibrant community of South London.

 Competition Rules & Festival Policies